MinghanWu039/cse15L-lab-report-1/15LWI23_Lab1_LabReport.md

 Press "Download Mac Universal" and proceed by following instructions (if you are using a Windows then use the scroll button).

+After you install successfully, you should see this when you run VS code:

+![Image]